ytdl-org/youtube-dl/README.md

     -U, --update             update this program to latest version -i, --ignore-errors      continue on download errors
-    -r, --rate-limit LIMIT   download rate limit (e.g. 50k or 44.6m) -R, --retries RETRIES    number of retries (default is 10) --dump-user-agent        display the current browser identification
+    -r, --rate-limit LIMIT   download rate limit (e.g. 50k or 44.6m) -R, --retries RETRIES    number of retries (default is 10).
+Specify 0 or inf for infinite retries
+    --dump-user-agent        display the current browser identification
     --user-agent UA          specify a custom user agent --list-extractors        List all supported extractors and the URLs they